MasterChef Australia fans claim Poh Ling Yeow chiffon cake has a major problem

 MasterChef Australia fans point out a MAJOR problem in Poh Ling Yeow’s highly praised chiffon cake – sparking a fierce debate over ‘flaws’ in her cooking

-But some viewers have accused the 47-year-old chef of bending traditional rules of creating the chiffon cake to save herself from elimination.
+But some viewers have accused the 47-year-old chef of bending the traditional rules of creating the popular dessert to save herself from elimination.

 MasterChef Australia fans have pointed out a MAJOR problem in Poh Ling Yeow’s highly praised chiffon cake – sparking a fierce debate over ‘flaws’ in her cooking